johncrook-davies/sailing/safety.md

     - three turns for safety
     - don't release jammer without taking a turn
     - keep fingers clear
+## Lifejackets
+* all lifejackets have:
+  - whistle
+  - inflation tube
+  - retro-reflective tape
+* some lifejackets also have
+  - automatic inflation when hitting water
+  - a light
+  - crotch or theigh straps
+* children and adults cannot use the same lifejackets
 ## Emergency position indicating radio beacon (ERIRB) or personal locator beacon (PLB)
 * big battery attached to a GPS beacon
 * set off when abandoning ship
-* sends position to receiving station who can arrange a rescue
+* sends position via satellite to receiving station (in the UK that is Falmouth) who can arrange a rescue
 * EPIRB lasts around 4 days, PLB lasts around a day or two
+* when buying one you need to register it with station (Falmouth) then give contact that can be contacted to verify there is an emergency
 ## Search and rescue transponder (SART)
 * radar transponder
 * used by rescuers to locate you